Knowledge base

 - An email is composed of a header (

-, body of the text). - Most email software/clients do not directly display the headers, but displaying or forwarding them allows Infomaniak support to identify the issues encountered.
+header) and the actual content of the message (body, body of the text). - Most email software/clients do not directly display the headers, but displaying or forwarding them allows Infomaniak support to identify the issues encountered.

 - The headers of an email provide various information such as: